bullshitking-99/vue3-img-viewer/README.md

   - Scroll to exit in preview state
 - provide scrolling source by yourself
   - When it is inconvenient to use the native window to monitor scrolling, you can provide one yourself
+- Zoom by dbclick
+  - After the picture enters the preview state, double-click the picture and it will zoom in according to the clicked position, double-click again to restore the size
 - Unloaded images will not be recognized
   - Images that are not fully loaded or do not exist will be skipped during the processing stage, so as to ensure the normal operation of the component
 - Gif image static